Audio Protection & Error Recovery

 Resending Pending Chunks

-After network recovery, in-flight chunks are automatically resent:
+After network recovery, in-flight chunks are moved back to the send queue and retried:

 }